 A cairn was something children often built.

-beliefs, but what it was used
+drizzle” or “sack full of mistaken beliefs”, but what it was used

 come.on belong brow benefit senior

 “Let's make ourselves look superior”

 This being a relatively opaque fixed expression, it's hard to tell whether it would be accepted as appropriate or whether it relies too heavily on the existence of outsiders they could impress.